Hendler/shielddrone/README.md

 - BUG: color doesn't change on collision with ground asset
 - BUG: camera view isn't current location of object
-- FEATURE: formattions and strategies not implemented - should stay near assets or be aggressive or hybrid
+- FEATURE: formations and strategies not implemented - should stay near assets or be aggressive or hybrid
 - FEATURE: store game output in file for training NN
-- FEATURE: path finding without perfectinformation - like radar range
+- FEATURE: path finding without perfect information - like radar range
+- FEATURE: simple coordination system for defending and attacking drones